ColeBiefrey/atlas-printf/README.md

-This function will replicate the printf function standard
+This function will replicate the printf function standard (Main_Files)